 The SearchEverything box on the library homepage searches across a wide variety of resources much like a web search.
 It will search the SBU physical catalog, electronic resources and many of our databases, as well as resources available through our partner libraries - it searches almost everything.
 SearchEverything is a great place to start when you don't know where to start.

-The Catalog tab serves as the SBU library catalog and is the only way to search for books, eBooks, music, videos, and “things” like puzzles and board games owned only by the SBU libraries.
+The Catalog tab serves as the SBU library catalog and is one way to search for books, eBooks, music, videos, and “things” like puzzles and board games owned only by the SBU libraries.

 SearchEverything is a great place to start looking for articles and books on a topic, but for powerful, targeted searches that use subject headings or a controlled vocabulary, try a database specific to your discipline or topic.
 To see these in action, check out the Library Resources section.